 Ichthyosaurs were aquatic reptiles that resembled dolphins that lived 160 million years ago in the Mesozoic era.
 Their name Ichthyosaur is derived from 2 ancient Greek words, “ichthys” meaning fish, and “sauros” meaning lizard, combined together to form “fish lizard.”
 For most prehistoric vertebrates, petrified teeth, and bones are the main sources of information on these well-known creatures.

-Their history reveals a fast-evolving collection of creatures that were capable of reaching vast sizes and that shared a body form with whales and dolphins as a result of their adaptation to pelagic settings.
+Their history reveals a fast-evolving collection of creatures capable of reaching vast sizes and sharing a body form with whales and dolphins due to their adaptation to pelagic settings.

 Appearance

-Ichthyosaurus was around 6-10 ft long and could possibly move at great speeds across the water.
-Ichthyosaurs were most likely dark brown with countershading properties; this is a typical tactic used by pelagic animals to conceal themselves in open waters by lowering the geometrical contour of their bodies.
+Ichthyosaurus was around 6-10 feet long and could possibly move at great speeds across the water.
+It was most likely dark brown with countershading properties, a typical tactic used by pelagic animals to conceal themselves in open waters by lowering the geometrical contour of their bodies.

 The head merged seamlessly into the torso, and the body would extend seamlessly with no obvious neck.
-The Ichthyosaurs’ limbs were transformed into paddle-like appendages for superior mobility underwater.
-Alongside a well-developed fish-like tail and body, undulations served as its means of propulsion.
+Their limbs were transformed into paddle-like appendages for superior mobility underwater.
+Alongside a well-developed fish-like tail and body, undulations served as propulsion.

 Ichthyosaurus had huge jaws and a long, long head that was packed with rows of sharp teeth.
-Some scholars suggest that these reptiles’ big eyes enabled them to recognize enormous shapes, which would constitute food.
+Their large eyes, often protected by bony rings, suggest excellent vision, adapted for hunting in various light conditions.

 Diet